Artisanal food

-Artisanal food encompasses breads, cheeses, fruit preserves, cured meats, beverages, oils, and vinegars that are made by hand using traditional methods by skilled craftworkers, known as food artisans.
+Artisanal food encompasses breads, cheeses, fruit preserves, cured meats, chocolates, beverages, oils, and vinegars that are made by hand using traditional methods by skilled craftworkers, known as food artisans.
 The foodstuff material from farmers and backyard growers can include fruit, grains and flours, milks for cheese, cured meats, fish, beverages, oils, and vinegars.
 The movement is focused on providing farm to fork type foods with locally sourced products that benefit the consumer, small scale growers and producers, and the local economy.

 Food artisans

-Food artisans produce foods and edible foodstuffs that are not mass produced, but rather made by hand.
-These include cheeses, breads and baked goods, charcuterie and other foods that involve preservation or fermentation, home preservation or canning processes, and fruit preserves, cured meats, beverages, oils, and vinegars.
+Food artisans produce foods and foodstuffs that are not mass produced.
+Food artisans prefer handicraft.
+Food artisans make cheeses, chocolates, breads and baked goods, charcuterie and other foods that involve food preservation or fermentation, home preservation or canning processes, and fruit preserves, cured meats, beverages, oils, and vinegars.
+Food artisans have a preference for fermentation or otherwise controlling the preservation environment that are beneficiary for microorganisms.
+Such techniques are utilized for vinegars, cheeses, cured meats, wine, oolong tea, and kimchi.

-Fermentation or otherwise controlling the preservation environment for beneficial microorganisms can be utilized for vinegars, cheeses, cured meats, wine, oolong tea, kimchi and other examples.
+Regional consumption

 An artisan food item is usually developed and produced over a long period of time and consumed relatively close to where the food is created.